-Image via Wikimedia: Jim Linwood
+Image via Flickr by Jim Linwood

 From scenic walks along New York City’s waterfront to cultural festivals celebrating food, there’s plenty to do next week.
 Mark your calendars: here are our event picks from May 20th to 26th:

 New York City boasts 520 miles of waterfront — that’s more mileage than Miami, Boston, Los Angeles and San Francisco combined.
 Yet, in a city covered with skyscrapers, we tend to forget that most New Yorkers actually live on an island.
 To get us thinking about the waterfront, the NYC Department of City Planning and various partners are hosting NYC520 guided walks on May 20th.
 Take part in an event near you to celebrate the city’s waterfront, its history and plans for its future.

 Beyond the Brooklyn Bridge’s stately exterior lies an epic origin story.
 Now over 130 years old, the granite and limestone structure has dazzled both tourists and residents alike.
 On our newest tour, author, playwright and Untapped Cities’ tour guide Justin Rivers will not only unpack the history behind the Brooklyn Bridge, but also explore its many hidden secrets.
 Our unique walking tour will give you a whole new appreciation for one of New York’s most iconic landmarks.

 Sunday, May 21st